ChronoFare/Music_Therapy_FYP/Progress Report.md

 ## Week 1
 Dr. Arun Kumar outlined the core problems of the project to be resolved by me in the following weeks.
 1. Story Telling Game (Associate pictures to game sounds via MIDI)
-2. Research on current solutions to music therapy and explore the methods of evaluatio
+2. Research on current solutions to music therapy and explore the methods of evaluation; their flaws, how it can be improved.
 3. Add sustain code to piano notes during songs.
 4. Add auto-adjust sound codes to instrument from dropdown list.
 5. Integrate Machine Learning from data sourced from games.